sagnikc395/chatroom/README.md

 ## chatroom

-An basic chatroom application written in Go, to explore high performance communication and to handle concurrent client connections.
+An basic chatroom application written in Python, to explore high performance communication and to handle concurrent client connections.
 It allows multiple clients to connect to a single server and exchange messages in a chat room - think of it like a mini discord , with a single server.

 ### Key Features: